Hydroflame522/sfc.best/README.md

-# sfc.best official repository and deployment
+# sfc.best github pages repo

-its all in the title basically. not meant for user deployment and whatnot so no tutorials on anything...
+static website for statefarm resources and such